samuelematias/chicken_box_time/README.md

 ```bash
 bash ./flutter_packages.sh
 ```
-With FVM (Go into each package and run this command):
+With FVM (In project root, and into each package, run this command):

 ```bash
 fvm flutter pub get